altugbakan/accelerated-cpp-solutions/Section 5/README.md

 The program can be found in [q09.cpp](./q09.cpp).
 It holds words that do not contain any uppercase letters and the words that contain one or more uppercase letters in separate `list`s and outputs them.

 ### Q10: Palindromes are words that are spelled the same right to left as left to right.
 Write a program to find all palindromes in a dictionary.
 Next, find the longest palindrome.
+The program can be found in [q10.cpp](./q10.cpp).
+It reverses the input `string` and compares it with the original `string` to find if it's a palindrome.

 ### Q11: In text processing it is sometimes useful to know whether a word has any ascenders or descenders.
 Ascenders are the parts of lowercase letters that extend above the text line; in the English alphabet, the letters b, d, f, h, k, l, and t have ascenders.
 Similarly, the descenders are the parts of lowercase letters that descend below the line; in English, the letters, g, j, p, q, and y have descenders.
 Write a program to determine if a word has any ascenders or descenders.
 Extend the program to find the longest word in the dictionary that has neither ascenders nor descenders.
+The program can be found in [q11.cpp](./q11.cpp).
+It checks each character of a `string` to find if it has an ascender or a descender.